 Based on BCE, the likelihood loss is defined in Eq.~(\ref{eq:BCEAll}) with two terms for the prediction of label and unlabeled concepts, respectively.
-Note the assumption that the number of positive labels (i.e., $g_i$ =1) is much less, and hence the first term will impose higher penalty to a concept than the second term.
+Note the assumption that the number of positive labels (i.e., $g_i$ =1) is much less, and hence, the first term will impose higher penalty to a concept than the second term.
 In other words, the equation implicitly encourages the intersection of positive labels between $\hat{G}(x)$ and $G(x)$.
 The second term, ideally, can allow a small set of concepts (i.e., $g_i$ = 0) to be predicted as positive.
-The extra loss incurred per training example is expected to be compensated by the reduction of the loss in other examples.
+The extra loss incurred per training example is expected to be compensated by reducing the loss in other examples.
 Specifically, when videos with similar content are labeled with different concepts, the concepts not mentioned will be predicted for these videos.
 The penalties imposed by these concepts, in turn, drive the classifier to resolve potential inconsistency in labeling.
-And hence, the classifier is optimized to minimize the overall loss across the majority of the training examples, rather than over-emphasizing to minimize the loss for individual training samples.
+Hence, the classifier is optimized to minimize the overall loss across the majority of the training examples rather than over-emphasizing to minimize the loss for individual training samples.
 The likelihood loss is defined as:

 where $\hat{g}_i$ is the predicted probability of the concept $i$ and ${g}_i$ refers to its ground-truth label.
 The parameter $\lambda$ is to control the number of unmentioned concepts that are allowed to be activated.
 A larger value of $\lambda$ can tolerate a larger number of unmentioned concepts, but the risk of having some of these concepts being irrelevant also increases.
 More details of the hyper-parameter $\lambda$ can be found in the conference version \cite{dual_task}.